-This programme is open to graduates with three years' work experience post graduation.
+This programme is usually open to graduates with three years' work experience post graduation.
 Schools can, however, choose to accept applications from candidates with less work experience to attract high-quality applicants in hard-to-fill subjects, such as Mathematics and Physics.
 This route is ideal if you are considering a career change, but you must apply with a school willing to support you and to employ you whilst you train.
 If you are interested in the Salaried route, please contact the Lead School to discuss your application, before you apply.

 School Direct is only offered by some school consortia; you can find out where it is available by searching https://www.gov.uk/find-postgraduate-teacher-training-courses .
 Each consortium has a Lead School, which works in partnership with LJMU to develop their training programme.
 While all of the training is based on a framework agreed with the University, each School Direct programme is unique and you are advised to check full details of training and requirements on the Lead School’s web pages and on their UCAS Teacher Training profiles.

 Applications for salaried School Direct places for Primary and Secondary teaching are made to Lead Schools.
 The interview and selection process is conducted by school staff in association with LJMU.Our Initial Teacher Training programmes support the development of your: critical understanding of educational theory and practice; reflective practice linked to professional development and practitioner research skills for effective teaching and learning.
 They also enhance your understanding and the application of your subject knowledge.